Technology Risk Assessment

 When a TRA Is or Isn't Required

-Answering the questions on the short TRA request form takes just few minutes and allows the ITSO to help you determine if a TRA is necessary.
+Answering the questions on the short TRA request form takes just a few minutes and allows the ITSO to help you determine if a TRA is necessary.

 - Centrally Licensed Software: Software that is available through CU Software Licensing

 - Software for Machines: Software used to run scientific instruments or other machines or collect data from those machines (unless combined with restricted data).
-Answering the questions on the short TRA request form takes just few minutes and allows the ITSO to help you determine if a TRA is necessary.
+Answering the questions on the short TRA request form takes just a few minutes and allows the ITSO to help you determine if a TRA is necessary.

 TRAs are for More Than Just Software